Spare parts inventory management for garages and auto repair workshops

 The procurement process begins with a Material Requisition Note.

-When spares are required, the service team raises an MRN with clear details, including:
+When spare parts are required, the service team raises an MRN with clear details including:

-This ensures that every procurement request is formally documented before purchasing begins.
+This ensures that every spare parts request is formally documented before purchasing begins.

 Step 2: MRN approval and purchase order creation